- Campus services

 SFU works closely with Public Health to manage COVID-19 cases on campus

-Our community is large, and has interactions in many geographic areas and activities.
-There will be COVID-19 cases on our campuses during this stage of the pandemic.
-Our plans anticipate and are prepared for this.
+Our community is large, and individuals participate in many activities across many geographic areas.
+There will be COVID-19 cases on our campuses during the pandemic.
+Our plans anticipate this and we are prepared for this.

-If a student, staff or faculty member is confirmed positive with COVID-19, that does not mean that they contracted COVID-19 while at SFU or that others at SFU have been exposed or are at risk.
-SFU works closely with Public Health, who oversee the process of case management and notification.
-Public Health uses contact tracing to determine and notify close contacts or those who may be at risk of exposure from a person with a positive COVID-19 result.
+If a student, faculty or staff member is confirmed positive with COVID-19, that does not mean they contracted it while at SFU or that others at SFU have been exposed or are at risk.
+SFU works closely with our Public Health partners, who manage pandemic response.

 Never share private medical information

 Instructors, colleagues or classmates, should never share another person’s private medical information, which includes test results or that they are being tested for COVID-19.

 Medical information is personal information, it is confidential and protected by privacy legislation.
 Those who test positive for COVID-19 are required to stay home.
 SFU provides self-isolation spaces for students living in Residence & Housing.

 Use the BC COVID-19 self-assessment tool

 The most important thing to know is if you are concerned that you may have been exposed to a person with a confirmed positive COVID-19 result, use the BC government COVID-19 self-assessment tool for guidance on what to do or call 8-1-1.
 Public Health also has a dedicated COVID-19 hotline at 1-888-COVID19 or text 604-630-0300.

 Please remember we are entering cold and flu season.
 Someone with symptoms of illness should stay home and not come to campus.
 Detailed self-isolation and self-monitoring information is available on the BC CDC website.
 Detailed testing information is also available on the BC CDC website.